d120/djangocms/README.md

     * `grant all on djangocms.* to djangocms@localhost identified by DB_PASSWORD;`
     * `quit`
 * create the file `d120/settings_secrets.py` (copy from `d120/settings_secrets.py.sample`) and fill it with the necessary secrets (it is a good advice to restrict read permissions from others)
-* follow the necessary steps from the *Deploying Updates* section
+* make all the files belong to the proper user, e.g. `chown -R djangocms:djangocms .`
+* run the update script once: `sudo -u djangocms script/update --prod`
 * properly setup a wsgi application server like uwsgi and a webserver like Apache which should serve the static files
     * the file `uwsgi-djangocms.ini` contains an exemplary uwsgi configuration

-## Deploying Updates

-* go to project folder, e.g. `cd /srv/djangocms`
-* update the project, i.e. `git pull`
-* activate virtualenv, i.e. `source venv/bin/activate`
-* `pip install --upgrade -r requirements.txt`
-* `export DJANGO_SETTINGS_MODULE=d120.settings_production` for the following `manage.py` commands
-* `cd d120 && ../manage.py compilemessages`
-* `./manage.py migrate`
-* `./manage.py collectstatic --noinput`
-* `chown -R djangocms:djangocms .`
-* touch the wsgi file to let uwsgi reload, i.e. `touch d120/wsgi.py`
+## Updating from this Repository

+All necessary steps to update from this repository can be found in `script/update`.
+Just go into the project folder and run the script.

+* for a local installation, this would be `script/update`
+* for a production installation owned by user *djangocms*, this would be `sudo -u djangocms script/update --prod`

+Since our `requirements.txt` does not pin versions of additional packages, it might happen that a third party package receives an update which breaks compatibility.
+In this case, have a look on the output of the script, roll back the affected package and/or investigate what is going on.

-## Updating the CMS
+## Updating django CMS, Django, and additional packages

-To install security or bugfix updates, it should be enough to follow the instructions from the *Deploying Updates* section.
+To install security or bugfix updates, it should be enough to follow the instructions from above, due to the loose version pinning in `requirements.txt`.
+This is done to avoid keeping track of releases of all the installed packages.
+Pinning them would lead to a poorly updated installation.

+However, major updates from additional packages can break compatibility, see notes above for this.
+If it seems necessary to pin the version of an additional package, make this a temporary solution and add a comment in `requirements.txt` explaining the reason.

-When a new major version of django-cms becomes available, one might want to test this locally before adapting the `requirements.txt` (version is restricted there) and deploying the update on production.
-The official django-cms documentation should include further steps in the release notes section.
+The version of the django-cms package itself is restricted to a major release, so only compatible updates are installed without touching the `requirements.txt`.
+When a new major version becomes available, one might want to test this locally before changing the restriction and deploying the update on production.
+The official django CMS documentation should include important information in the release notes section!

-The same holds true for the Django framework itself.
+The same holds true for the Django framework.
 Maybe it is a good idea to stick with LTS releases.